awsdocs/amazon-ec2-user-guide/doc_source/instance-purchasing-options.md

 + **Dedicated Instances** – Pay, by the hour, for instances that run on single\-tenant hardware\.
 + **Capacity Reservations** – Reserve capacity for your EC2 instances in a specific Availability Zone for any duration\.

 If you require a capacity reservation, purchase Reserved Instances or Capacity Reservations for a specific Availability Zone, or purchase Scheduled Instances\.
 Spot Instances are a cost\-effective choice if you can be flexible about when your applications run and if they can be interrupted\.
-Dedicated Hosts can help you address compliance requirements and reduce costs by using your existing server\-bound software licenses\.
+Dedicated Hosts or Dedicated Instances can help you address compliance requirements and reduce costs by using your existing server\-bound software licenses\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 **Topics**
 + [Determining the Instance Lifecycle](#check-instance-lifecycle)